-You will need a screen to show some examples of maps and key, or you can print these out (colour or black and white) for the participants to have one each or to share in pairs.
-Flat surfaces or tables are needed for each participant to do the mapping activity on.
+You will need a screen to show some examples of maps and keys, or you can print these out (colour or black and white) for the participants to have one each or to share in pairs.
+If using printouts, we recommend printing each image at A4 size.
+Printouts of activity prompts would be useful to distribute to your group.
+If these are not available, they could be handwritten or participants could memorise them.